CongoMusahAdama/Payment-be/README.md

    npm run dev
    ```

-6. Use Postman to test the API endpoints as described in the API documentation.
+6. Use Postman or Swagger UI to test the API endpoints as described in the API documentation.